Tips for preparing younger children for school

-• role-playing: play pretend 'school' at home.
+• play pretend 'school' at home.
 Let your child be the teacher and you be the student.
 This can help them feel more comfortable in the new environment

 • communication: